Anush2004/Smart-Bathroom-Control-App/README.md

 ## Contents

 - `Playbook`: This directory contains the code for the Android app.
 It includes the necessary files and resources to build and run the app.
+- `Report.pdf`: This explains the whole project with the working.

 ## Project Description